French Carmakers See Signs Of Recovery Despite Sales Plunge - UrduPoint

 French Carmakers See Signs Of Recovery Despite Sales Plunge

-New car sales in France plunged over 50 percent in May due to the impact of the coronavirus lockdown, industry figures showed Monday, but automakers noted the first signs of a recovery in the industry
+New car sales in France plunged over 50 percent in May due to the coronavirus lockdown, industry figures showed Monday, but automakers noted the first signs of a recovery in the industry

-Paris, (UrduPoint / Pakistan Point News - 1st Jun, 2020 ) :New car sales in France plunged over 50 percent in May due to the impact of the coronavirus lockdown, industry figures showed Monday, but automakers noted the first signs of a recovery in the industry.
+Paris, (UrduPoint / Pakistan Point News - 1st Jun, 2020 ) :New car sales in France plunged over 50 percent in May due to the coronavirus lockdown, industry figures showed Monday, but automakers noted the first signs of a recovery in the industry.

+Figures from Spain, another major market, painted a similar picture, of an industry inching back slowly after devastating losses in March and April.

 The measure pushed down auto sales 72 percent in March and almost 90 percent in April, reflecting a worldwide trend.